hephaestic/VotingApp/README.md

 # User Stories
 An authenticated user:
+- can create a poll with any number of possible items.
 - can keep my polls and come back later to access them.
+- can delete polls that I decide I don't want anymore.
+- can create a new option, if I don't like the original.
+- can see the aggregate results of my polls.
 - can share my polls with my friends.
-- can see the aggregate results of my polls.
-- can delete polls that I decide I don't want anymore.
-- can create a poll with any number of possible items.
 Any user:
 - can see and vote on everyone's polls.